KhanShaheb34/Data-Structures/README.md

 ## Data Structure Algorithms
 ###### 1st Year, 2nd Semester

 The algorithms from Data Structures course.
-This Repo contains:
+This Repository contains:

 #### Chapter-3:
 * [Insert in a String](Chapter-3/insert.c)